DORISSLEE/essays/2023-ALA-Poster/README.md

 Vibrant colors, primarily using square and rectangular shapes, with a simple style that complements concise text and utilizes larger font sizes in static images.

-<br>f7611f07f7611f07xcessive use of mobile phones can damage eyesight
-xcessive use of mobile phones can damage eyesight

 **Four Types of  blessing images**

 | Types of  blessing images    | Description|